Traveling to Syria in 2025: Updated Guide

 - Currency: USD, Turkish Lira, and SYP are accepted.

-- Connectivity: Syriatel and MTN do not work here; you may need alternative SIM cards.
+- Connectivity: Syriatel and MTN may not work here; you may need alternative SIM cards.

 - Safety: The region is secure, with no recent airstrikes.